CSS border-bottom Property

 5. Example – Setting Only the Style and Color

-If you don’t specify the width, the browser will use the default (medium
+If you don’t specify the width, the browser will use the default (medium):

 ✅ This will apply a default-width solid purple border.

-6. Example – Using border-bottom-width
+6. Example – Using border-bottom-width, border-bottom-style, and border-bottom-color Separately

 You can set each property individually: